-In addition, while we have conventionally provided training to newly appointed officers of the Oji Holdings to acquire compliance knowledge, etc. required to fulfil their respective roles and responsibilities pursuant to the Fundamental Policies on Corporate Governance, we decided to provide the same training to officers of each Group company starting from FY2021.

-In April 2022, we provided senior management training to newly appointed officers (including corporate officers) of Oji Group companies in person or remotely.
+In addition, while we have conventionally provided training to newly appointed officers of the Oji Holdings to acquire compliance knowledge, etc. required to fulfil their respective roles and responsibilities pursuant to the Fundamental Policies on Corporate Governance, we decided officers (including corporate officers) of Oji Group companies in person or remotely.
 The training was made available for officers already in office to view for a certain period of time to confirm their knowledge.